bob-the-coder/ConfigurableValidationFilter.Net/ConfigurableValidationFilter/ValidationRules/readme.md

-﻿# All about Validation Rules
+﻿# Chapter 3 - Validation Rules

-In this section, we'll be looking over all key aspects of Validation Rules: from how they are defined and used, to how they can be customized to suit one's needs.
+In this section, we'll be looking over all aspects of Validation Rules: from how they can be defined and used, to how they can be customized to suit one's needs.

-They are - quite literally - bread and butter of validation filters.
-Validation Rules define criteria which any validated object should pass.
-In essence, a **validation rule** is **some  function** one would call for a **given object**.
-Going off this reasoning,  we can define the most basic type of rule as being some generic class `ValidationRule<T>`, where `T` can be **any type** of object.
-This is a nice abstraction, but as we will see later, it isn't even necessary in practice.
+They are - quite literally - the bread and butter of validation filters.
+Validation Rules define the criteria which the validated object should pass.
+In essence, a validation rule is **some  function** one would call for a **given object**, and this **function** yields some results which indicates that the **object** is valid.

-### Validation Rule abstraction
+Going off this reasoning,  we can define the most basic type of rule as being some abstract class `ValidationRule`, which in practice can validate **any type** of object.

+## 3.1 Thinking in abstract
 ```
 abstract class ValidationRule
 {